yinhaomin/yinhaomin.github.io/_posts/2018-09-20-How to keep sober-minded.md

 2.Sleep as earlier as I can.<br>
 This gurantees me more time for sleep if I have to get up earlier next morning.<br>

 You can have a try on this.
+Tell me what you get by comment beside.